 GOV.UK: local restrictions – areas with an outbreak of coronavirus

 Local outbreak advice.

 Somerset Bridge Medical CentreStockmoor Park EstateBridgwater, TA6 6LDTel: (01278) 411520

-In November 2016 we established a Gardening Group at our sister practice, Redgate Medical Centre.
-Volunteer Gardeners meet every Tuesday, 12.15 - 1.15 pm at the Medical Centre.
+We have established Gardening Groups at both Somerset Bridge Medical Centre and our sister practice Redgate Medical Centre.
+Volunteer Gardeners meet every Tuesday 12 noon at Redgate Medical Centre and every Thursday 12 noon at Somerset Bridge.
 No booking required - just turn up and join in !

 “Since the death of my husband and I hadn’t been getting out much or socialising with other people.
 Dawn suggested that I should attend the gardening group as a way of meeting others.
 Having no interest or experience in gardening I was very reluctant to do so, but I eventually plucked up the courage to give it a g.
 At first I just sat on the wall outside the surgery and watched what was going on.
 Now I look forward to the weekly sessions.
 Not only have I learnt a bit about plants/flowers I really enjoy the social aspect of getting out of the house and speaking to others.
 My confidence has increased and my general health has improved”

 Our Walking Group is fully affiliated with Walking For Health, England's largest network of health walks and has 3 qualified walk leaders.
 The group meet alternate Wednesdays from 12.30 - 1.30 pm, undertaking a walk starting from either Redgate or Somerset Bridge Medical Centre.